Loch Brewery & Distillery

 Whisky may have been the initial goal for Loch Brewery and Distillery, but to get there, you first need a beer base.
 So the couple started brewing beer and distilling whisky simultaneously, with the latter set aside to mature for a minimum of two years.

 Beers follow old English brewing recipes, resulting in unfiltered farmhouse-style ales and standouts like the oatmeal stout, which moves away from expected dry-cocoa richness of a classic stout and veers towards something that’s lightly sweet and surprisingly easy to guzzle.

-While the duo waits for the whisky to mature, it’s producing three grape-based gins.
+While the duo waited for the whisky to mature, they produced three grape-based gins.
 The first is a traditional London dry gin, which was selected for Noma Australia’s menu.
 The second, The Weaver, features five locally sourced, stone-ground native botanicals.
 And the third is a gin liqueur – an Australian first – which has lower alcohol content and a hint of sweetness.
 It’s best served over ice with a little lemon.